BleuBleu/FamiStudio/Docs/docs/instruments.md

 An envelope is simply a parameter that can change over the duration of a note as it plays.
 It can be used to create vibrato, tremolo, change the attack and release of a note, for example.
 If an instrument currently has no envelope for a particular type, it will appear dimmed.

+Expansion instruments may have different envelope types.
 For details on Expansion audio instruments please visit the [Expansion Audio section](expansion.md).

 ## Editing instrument properties

-Clicking on the little gear icon next to an instrument (or double-clicking on an instrument) will show its properties.
+Clicking on the little gear icon next to an instrument (or **right-clicking** and selecting "Instrument Properties...") will show its properties.
 Like most things in FamiStudio, you can rename the instrument and change its color.

 ![](images/EditInstrument.png#center)